NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 which is applicable to other bundle adjustment tools as well, including Stereo Pipeline's own tool.

+ASP's ``bundle_adjust`` program can read and write the ISIS control network format, hence the ASP and ISIS tools can be compared or used together (:numref:`control_network`).

 In bundle adjustment, the position and orientation of each camera station are determined jointly with the 3D position of a set of image tie-points points chosen in the overlapping regions between images.
 Tie